samchak18/Capstone-Project-4_Netflix-Movies-and-TV-Shows-Clustering/README.md

 # Capstone-Project-Netflix-Movies-and-TV-Shows-Clustering-

-This dataset consists of tv shows and movies available on Netflix as of 2020.
+This dataset consists of tv shows and movies available on Netflix.
 The dataset is collected from Flexible which is a third-party Netflix search engine.

 AlmaBetter Capstone Project  - Unsupervised: Netflix Movies And Tv Shows Clustering